 Floral Group – This group formed out of an interest and love of flowers.
 Their beautiful floral arrangements adorn our church for weekly services and special occasions.
 The group meets quarterly or as required to discuss upcoming events, and included many non-church members.
 The group also provides a service to wedding couples for their floral decorations in the church.
 Most flowers are sourced from the personal gardens of the group members and friends.
 Several themed displays have been presented on many occasions and in the past few years, the church has been open during the Alstonville Festival with an extensive floral display providing an added attraction.

-Missions supported are in line with the Parish Mission and Goal Statements, and include local and overseas organisations, such as CMS, Alstonville Religious Education Association, Heartfelt House, Anglicare, Lismore Soup Kitchen, Hope Haven, Lismore Mental Health and Anglicare Disaster Emergency Fund.
-An amount of $16,000 has been allocated in the 2017 Parish budget for Mission.
+Missions supported are in line with the Parish Mission and Goal Statements, and include local and overseas organisations, such as CMS, Alstonville Religious Education Association, EAC Fresh Expressions of Church, Heartfelt House, Anglicare, Lismore Mental Health.
+An amount of $30,000 has been allocated in the 2018 Parish budget for Mission.
 In addition, other missions supported by by our parishioners individually include World Day of Prayer, Tear Fund, BCA, Indian Gospel League, Samaritans Purse, LINC, ABM.